August Gardening Tips and To-Dos for the Pacific Northwest

 Keep Weeds Under Control

-It can be much easier to pull weeds if they are wet, after a rain storm, or by watering them deeply before the task.
+Pulling weeds if wet after a rain storm or watering them deeply before the task can be much easier.
 If you can’t get to weeding right away, cut off the heads of the weeds to keep them from going to seed.

 Prune & Cut Back Garden Shrubs and Plants